Leo Mercer

+History

-Mercer became the leader of a cult commune in Prescott Arizona known as The Park.
+Mercer became the leader of a cult commune in Prescott, Arizona known as The Park.
 Mercer was a follower and promoter of the teachings of Branham.
 Branham helped launch and popularize Mercer's ministry beginning in the 1950s.
 Mercer spent several years traveling with Branham as a member of his healing campaign team.
 He was initially responsible for making and selling recordings of Branham's sermons, but his role grew and he served as one of Branham's publicists in the last years of Branham's ministry.
-Mercer wrote many article for Joseph Mattsson-Boze's Herald of Faith magazine promoting William Branham and his own ministry.
-Mercer and his partner Gene Goad were a frequent companions of William Branham's on his hunting trips.
+Mercer wrote many articles for Joseph Mattsson-Boze's Herald of Faith magazine promoting William Branham and his own ministry.
+Mercer and his partner Gene Goad were frequent companions of William Branham's on his hunting trips.

-When Branham and most of his inner circle moved to Tucson Arizona in 1963, Mercer also moved and setup a commune in nearby Prescott.
-Branham visited The Park multiple times during the 1960s, where he preached messages, endorsed Mercer's ministry, and applauded the members of the community for living out his teachings.

-Mercer successfully convinced many people to join him in his commune, and most stayed in the commune on William Branham's endorsement and advice.
-The members of the commune were drawn from William Branham's followers in Canada, West-Virginia, Michigan, Illinois, Kentucky, Georgia, Kansas, and Indiana.
+Mercer successfully convinced many people to join him in his commune, because they thought he was a disciple of Branham.
+The members of the commune were beguiled from William Branham's followers in Canada, West Virginia, Michigan, Illinois, Kentucky, Georgia, Kansas, and Indiana.
 There were about 130 members in 1967.